 Thank you to Smithfield Prime Fresh Pork for sponsoring this post!
 As always, all thoughts & opinions are my own.
-This post may contain Amazon affiliate links.
-This means that if you were to make a purchase through one of these links, Crafty Cooking Mama would receive a small percentage of the sale price, but you won’t have any additional cost.
-Any revenue made from sales through these links helps to support the costs of running this blog.
+This post may contain affiliate links and/or Amazon affiliate links.
 Thanks for reading & thanks for your support!

-Get ready for some cold winter comfort food!!!
 Tender Pork Chunks in a Rich, Creamy, Flavorful Sauce.
 This Hungarian Style Pork Paprikash is a hearty meal that comes together quickly & easily.
+Straight up comfort food!

 Hearty Comfort Food